 “Keep Your servant also from willful sins; may they not rule over me.
 Then I will be blameless, innocent of great transgression.”

-Another translation calls them “presumptuous sins”—a deliberate and conscious disobedience against God.
-David understood that compromise rarely happens all at once.
-It begins subtly: small permissions granted to the flesh, tiny crossings of what once felt like a clear boundary.
-Little by little, the line becomes blurred.
-And before you realize it, you are standing far beyond the place you once swore you would never go.
+David knew that compromise rarely happens all at once.
+It begins subtly.
+Small permissions granted to the flesh, tiny crossings of what once felt like a clear boundary.
+Little by little, the line blurs, and before you know it, you are standing far beyond the place you once swore you would never go.

-In John 17:14–16, Jesus declared that His followers are not of this world, and He prayed that the Father would protect them from the evil one while they remain in it.
+In John 17:14–16, Jesus said His followers are not of this world and prayed that the Father would protect them from the evil one while they remain in it.
 If you are a child of God, you belong to a higher Kingdom.
-Yet every time you compromise, you open doors to the very evil from which God desires to protect you.
-Your attempts to fit in, be accepted, or appear “normal” slowly lead you into the enemy’s web.
+Yet every compromise opens the door to the very evil God seeks to guard you from.
+The desire to fit in, be accepted, or appear “normal” draws you into the enemy’s web.
 In Genesis 4:7, the Lord warned Cain:

 “If you do well, will you not be accepted?
 And if you do not do well, sin crouches at your door; its desire is for you, but you must master it.”